Resources for students wishing to apply for educational assistance.

 For an overview of a simple 1-2-3 Approach to applying for educational benefits, check out the GI Bill®.

-- Applicants must be admitted and enrolled at Daemen College.
+- Applicants must be admitted and enrolled at Daemen University.
 However, if they are not admitted to Daemen, they must be admitted to another institution and be registered for a course or courses at Daemen.
 In such cases, joint (concurrent) certification is processed with the other school.

 - Graduate students are allowed one year of enrollment before they are required to be fully admitted.